Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 Modern testing is a little more scientific than those early days.

-Today, instead of getting the opinions of five people, peppers get measured using high-performance liquid chromatography (HPLC) which measures the amount of heat-producing chemicals in the pepper.
+Today, instead of getting five people’s opinions, peppers get measured using high-performance liquid chromatography (HPLC), which measures the amount of heat-producing chemicals in the pepper.

 What the Numbers on the Scale Mean